2Sloo/Sloo_Dynamics/README.md

 The **Sloo Dynamics website** is where all of the releases are organized and made available to download.

-It's designed to keep everything in one place instead of having projects scattered across different posts, Discord messages, and download links.
+It's designed to keep everything in one place instead of having projects scattered across different posts.

 **[Visit Sloo Dynamics →](https://2sloo.github.io/Sloo_Dynamics/)**